ProjectPODER/tolococr/collections/_home/1-main.md

 ---
 layout: home
-title: Home2
+title: Inicio
-permalink: /home
+main-section: true

 ---

-# THIS IS THE FIRST TITLE
+# TODOS LOS CONTRATOS.CR

 This text is a paragraph.
 This won't be another paragraph, it will join the line above it.